-Although once extinct, the Canada goose population has dramatically increased throughout North America.
-Currently, the population is estimated to be between 175,000 and 225,000 in Michigan.
-The geese nest in March and April, and have very few predators, adding to the growth.
+The geese nest in March and April and have very few predators, adding to the growth.
 The Canada geese are highly attracted to urban areas with lakes and ponds, which leads to agricultural damage and nuisance for property owners.
-To control the population of the geese, egg/nest destruction can be used.
+The destruction of eggs/nest is a method used to control the geese population.
 When done correctly, nest destruction will result in Canada geese migrating north.
-Egg/nest destruction can only be done under issuance of a permit by the USDA-APHIS Wildlife Services, filed through the Michigan Department of Natural Resources - Wildlife Division.
+Egg/nest destruction can only be done under the issuance of a permit by the USDA-APHIS Wildlife Services, filed through the Michigan Department of Natural Resources-Wildlife Division.
+The enclosed Information Circular from MDNR provides additional information about the program.